crigg8/pytorch-chipyard/docs/getting-started.md

 - The custom LLVM checkout included by this repository.
 - The custom Buddy-MLIR checkout included by this repository.
 - The custom Triton-Chipyard backend checkout included by this repository.
-- The pinned Triton and Chipyard submodule commits.
+- The pinned Triton submodule commits.

 Other commits may work, but they are outside the documented configuration.